emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 07.10.2025
+**Today's Topic**
+* AZ-700 - Design and Implement Cross-VNet Connectivity
+________________________

+VNets are scoped to a specific region.
+You may need to connect VNets from different regions to share resources that might be specific to one reason.
+Also, VNets that are peered all send traffic across the Microsoft backbone.

+You can also peer VNets across regions, subscriptions, and tenants.

+You can also create peer links that traffic only flows in one direction.
+Interesting.
+You can also allow your VNet peering to use a virtual network gateway in the remote network as well.
+This is like if you have a bunch of peered networks in a hub-spoke style and you have that on VPN gateway that goes to your on-prem network.

+Peering VNets CIDR can not overlap.

+I believe if you have access to both VNets, the peering is default created in both directions.
+So I don't think you have to do one peering and then go to the other VNet to do the other peering.

+Remember, peering is not transitive.
+You have to peer to all the VNets you want to talk to each other.
+Just because 3 of them are connected, that doesn't allow the outer VNets to talk to each other via the middle VNet.
+Basically, you cant daisy chain them thangs together.
+Virtual network gateways are transitive though.
+The host VNet needs to allow it and the remote VNet needs to like, also allow it in their settings.

+In a spoke-hub topology, the spokes can not talk to each other still unless you enable it.
+The 3 options are creating a separate network peering, create a VPN gateway between the spokes (can create high latency though), or an NVA can forward traffic to other spokes.
+The NVA can be configured with a custom route table and forward the traffic (very useful).
+ACG didn't state this but Azure peering is transitive only through NVAs.
+So you can use like a FTDv firewall in the hub to send traffic from one spoke to another spoke without them being peered.

 ## 07.09.2025
 **Today's Topic**
 * AZ-700 - Design, Implement and Manage VNet Routing